 Children's Hospital is part of the UPMC family.

-Children's Hospital of Pittsburgh of UPMC understands that successful recovery and care after liver transplantation extends well beyond the hospital stay.
+UPMC Children’s Hospital of Pittsburgh understands that successful recovery and care after liver transplantation extends well beyond the hospital stay.
 Below we've compiled information to help parents and caregivers understand the medical and emotional needs of your child or teen once he or she returns home after a liver transplant.

 Compliance to a medication regimen is crucial to maintaining good health after a liver transplant.
 Learn about what constitutes noncompliance, the consequences of noncompliance, the reasons patients are noncompliant, and how to increase compliance.